wurmmatthias/stuff/README.md

-# stuff
+# Stuff
- Ultra-minimalistic inventory system.
+ Ultra-minimalistic inventory tracking system.
+Store things and licenses in this minimalistic inventory system.